-- You and a parent and/or guardian must sign the application affirming that the information is accurate.
-The Teacher Evaluation page goes on top.
+- Print out the Verification Sheet.
+You and a parent and/or guardian must sign the Verification Sheet affirming that the information is accurate.
+This must be handed in on or before the due date.

-- The NHS Faculty Council selects new members based on the teacher evaluations of performance in leadership, service, character and the application.
+- The NHS Faculty Council selects new members based on the performance in leadership, service, character and the application.

 - Students are notified of acceptance or non-acceptance to NHS.
 New members are informed about initiation and the requirements to remain members in good standing.

 The Faculty Council consists of five voting members appointed by and reporting to the principal.
 The council reviews procedures, selects new members, and considers disciplinary actions.